cpchalk/gpcheckx/README.md

 S1.
 Calculate all possible diagonal words of diff2 and add these to make a larger diff2'.

 S2.
-Calculate the word acceptor wa1 based on diff2 GPWA(diff2) ,
+Use the executable GPWA to calculate the word acceptor, wa1, based on word diference set diff2.
-and calculate the word acceptor wa2 based on the larger diff2' GPWA(diff2').
+Then calculate the word acceptor, wa2, based on the larger word difference set diff2'

+S3  'Compare' the word acceptors wa1 and wa2, by
-S3 Perform the  fsa operation wa1 ANDNOT wa2 to create the fsa gp.andnot.
-This fsa will recognise lhs words which fail to be recognised in wa2, and so are reducible using the wd set diff2', but which are not reducible using the wd set diff2.
+performing the fsa operation wa1 ANDNOT wa2 to create the fsa gpname.andnot.
+This fsa will recognise lhs words which fail to be recognised in wa2, and so are reducible using the word difference set diff2', but which are not reducible using the word difference set diff2.

 S4.
 Create a list of  lhs words sampled from gpname.andnot.
-For each such lhs, calculate rhs=reduced(lhs) using diff2' Then calculate the word differences lhs(i)^-1rhs(i) for i ranging from 1 to the length(lhs)-1 and add any new ones to diff2.
+For each such lhs, calculate rhs=reduced(lhs) using diff2' Then calculate the word differences lhs(i)^-1rhs(i) for i ranging from 1 to the length(lhs)-1 and add any new ones to the word difference set diff2.

-Repeat steps S1 to S4 until wa1 and wa2 are equal.
+Repeat steps S1 to S4 until wa1 and wa2 are equal and, hopefully,
+have a small size.

-The options -diagonals s e l  and -diff2name 'diff2suffix' are provided in gpcheckx to implement the  above procedure.
+The options -diagonals s e l  and -diff2name 'diff2suffix' are provided in gpcheckx to implement steps S1 and S4 of the  above procedure.
--diagonal s e l indicates that diagonals are to be calculated and added to gpname.diff2'diff2suffix' according to the filter s(tart word difference), e(nd word difference and l(imit).
+The option '-diagonal s e l' indicates that diagonals are to be calculated and added to gpname.diff2'diff2suffix' according to the filter s(tart word difference), e(nd word difference and l(imit or maximimum total of diagonals).
 Specifying -diagonals 0 0 0 indicates that all possible diagonals will added to diff2'.

-3572 example
+Example: 3572 calculation using diagonals.

 ./bin/kbprog -wd -t  -me 50000 3572

-then repeatedly execute the cycle defined by the followin script.
+then repeatedly execute the cycle defined by the followin script (comments contained in '').

 'calculate 3572.wa1 using 3572.diff2'

 ./bin/gpcheckx -execwa './dowa 3572 >mfile' -waonly  -v  3572
 cp 3572.wa 3572.wa1

-'calculate all the diagonals of 3572.diff2 to make word difference file' '3572.diff2diaggoody'
+'calculate all the diagonals of 3572.diff2 to make the larger word difference file, 3572.diff2diaggoody'

 ./bin/gpcheckx -diagonals 0 0 0 -diff2name diaggoody -w  -v  3572

-'calculate 3572.wa2 using 3572.diff2diaggoody (using temporary file 3752,diff2d)'
+'calculate 3572.wa2 using 3572.diff2diaggoody
+(using temporary file 3752,diff2d)'

 cp 3572.diff2diaggoody 3572.diff2d
 ./dowa 3572 >mfile